Rushikesh696/king-usa-city-house-price-prediction/README.md

 - **Data Source**: Real estate dataset from King City, USA
 - **Objective**: Compare multiple machine learning models and select the best one based on accuracy and generalization.

 ---
+## Model Building
+To identify the most effective regression algorithm for predicting house prices in King City, we implemented and evaluated a variety of machine learning models.
+Each model was trained using the same feature set and evaluated using R² scores on both training and testing datasets to ensure a fair comparison and assess generalization performance.
+**Algorithms Used**
+Linear Regression

+K-Nearest Neighbors (KNN) Regressor

+Support Vector Regressor (SVR)

+Decision Tree Regressor

+Random Forest Regressor

+Gradient Boosting Regressor (GBDT)

+XGBoost Regressor
+---

 ## Models Evaluated